cisagov/vdp-in-fceb/README.md

-# VDPs in the US Government's executive branch
+# VDPs in the US Government's (civilian) executive branch

 This repository lists the vulnerability disclosure policies (VDP) for federal civilian executive branch (FCEB) [agencies](https://cyber.dhs.gov/agencies/) under CISA's directive authority.
 Review an agency's policy for information about current scope and submission location.